Ichthyophis garoensis

-Ichthyophis garoensis, the Garo Hills caecilian, is a species of caecilian found in Assam and Meghalaya in north-eastern India.
+Ichthyophis garoensis, the Garo Hills caecilian or Garo Hills striped caecilian, is a species of caecilian found in Assam and Meghalaya in north-eastern India as well as in Bangladesh.
 The Husain's caecilian Ichthyophis husaini was until 2016 considered a separate species.

-It is a subterranean caecilian that lives in the moist leaf-litter of tropical forests.
+It is a subterranean caecilian that lives in the moist leaf-litter of tropical forests at elevations of 410–530 m above sea level.
 It is typically found close to streams and other waterbodies.